-How do you file foreign design patent applications?
+How do you obtain foreign design patent protection?

-What is the deadline for filing foreign design patent applications?
+What is the deadline for filing foreign design applications?

 The deadline for filing a foreign design patent application that will get the benefit of your earlier US filing date is 6 months.
 If over 6 months have already passed since your US filing date, you might still be able to file foreign design applications without the priority claim as long as you have not made any public disclosures.